chpc-tech-eval/scc/tutorial3/README.md

 # Checklist

-Tutorial 3 demonstrates environment module manipulation and the compilation and optimization of HPC benchmark software.
-This introduces the reader to the concepts of environment management and workspace sanity, as well as compilation of software on Linux.
+Tutorial 3 demonstrates environment variable manipulation through the use of modules and the compilation and optimization of HPC benchmark software.
+This introduces the reader to the concepts of environment management and workspace sanity, as well as compilation of various software applications on Linux.

-I this tutorial, you will also be _spinning up and connecting a second compute node_ in order to further extend the capabilities of your small VM cluster.
+In this tutorial, you will also be _spinning up and connecting a second compute node_ in order to further extend the capabilities of your small VM cluster.
 More importantly, you will given detailed specifics on exactly how to go about running application benchmarks across multiple nodes.

 In this tutorial you will:

 - [ ] Understand the importance of having a consistent environment across your cluster.
    - [ ] Understand the difference between system software and user _(local to the user's `home` directory)_ installed software.
 - [ ] Install and configure Lmod on your head node.
-- [ ] Learn how to use Lmod and write a module file for Git.
+- [ ] Learn how to use Lmod.
 - [ ] Download and compile the High Performance LINPACK (HPL) benchmark.
 - [ ] Standup and Configure a Second Compute Node.
 - [ ] Compile, Configure and Run HPL across two nodes.
 - [ ] Understand some of the fundamental considerations around optimizing HPL.
-   - [ ] Understand the pros and cons of compiling libraries from Source.
+   - [ ] Understand the pros and cons of compiling libraries from source.
 - [ ] Install and make use of Intel's OneAPI framework to run HPL.
 - [ ] Understand theoretical system peak performance.
    - [ ] Appreciate the significance of the Top500 list.